 AI eBook Cover Generator for Kindle & KDP

-Use our eBook cover generator to turn a title, genre, and short prompt into a professional cover for Kindle books, digital products, lead magnets, and self-publishing projects.
-Generate, refine, and download an eBook-ready cover in the right size for modern storefronts.
+Use this free eBook cover generator to turn a title, genre, and short prompt into a Kindle-ready cover for KDP books, PDF guides, lead magnets, and digital products.
+Generate concepts, check thumbnail readability, and download a cover sized for modern storefronts.

 eBook Cover Generator Tool

-Create a polished eBook cover with AI, then adjust the title, author name, genre, and style before you publish.
+Create a polished eBook cover with AI, then adjust the title, author name, genre, and style before you publish to Kindle, KDP, or your own digital product funnel.

 Book Information